-The appendix is in the lower right side of your abdomen.
-It’s a narrow, tube-shaped pouch protruding from your large intestine.
 Although the appendix is a part of your gastrointestinal tract, it’s a vestigial organ.
 This means that it provides no vital function and that you may live a normal, healthy life without it.
-The purpose of the appendix is unknown, but some believe it contains tissue responsible for helping your immune system process infections in your body.
+The purpose of the appendix is unknown.
+Some believe it contains tissue that helps your immune system process infections in your body.

 If you don’t get treatment for an inflamed appendix quickly, it can rupture and release dangerous bacteria into your abdomen.
-The resulting infection is known as peritonitis, which is a serious condition that requires immediate medical attention.
+The resulting infection is called peritonitis.
+This is a serious condition that requires immediate medical attention.

 Having a ruptured appendix is a life-threatening situation.
 Rupture rarely happens within the first 24 hours of symptoms, but the risk of rupture rises dramatically after 48 hours of the onset of symptoms.
 It’s very important to recognize the early symptoms of appendicitis so that you can seek medical treatment immediately.

 Appendicitis usually causes a fever between 99°F (37.2°C) and 100.5°F (38°C).
 You may also have the chills.
 If your appendix bursts, the resulting infection could cause your fever to rise.
-A fever greater than 101°F (38.3°) and an elevation in heart rate may indicate that the appendix has ruptured.
+A fever greater than 101°F (38.3°) and an increase in heart rate may mean that the appendix has ruptured.

 Appendicitis can cause nausea and vomiting.
 You may lose your appetite and feel like you can’t eat.
 You may also become constipated or develop severe diarrhea.
-If you’re having trouble passing gas, this may be an indication of a partial or total obstruction of your bowel.
+If you’re having trouble passing gas, this may be a sign of a partial or total obstruction of your bowel.
 This may be related to underlying appendicitis.

 Always take your child to the hospital if you suspect they have appendicitis.